gwallison/openFF-build/README.md

     /data (/sources) folder.

-- The calculation of mass for every chemical now incorporates the density of the carrier fluid indicated in the IngredientComments field, when available.
+- The calculation of mass for every chemical now incorporates the density of the carrier fluid indicated in the `IngredientComments` field, when available.
 This is currently available for about 24,000 disclosures.

-- The calculation of mass now is checked against the undocumented but informative FracFocus field, MassIngredient.
-While this field is only available for a subset of disclosures and can be internally inconsistent, when checked against calcMass, we can find (and filter) records or whole disclosures that may be more error prone.
+- The calculation of mass now is checked against the undocumented but informative FracFocus field, `MassIngredient`.
+While this field is only available for a subset of disclosures and can be internally inconsistent, when checked against `calcMass`, we can find (and filter) records or whole disclosures that may be more error prone.

-- ClusterID changed to fixed length string for more consistent searches.
+- `clusterID` changed to fixed length string for more consistent searches.

 - Individual boolean flags are available for fine-grained filtering in the full data set.